Oprah's next mission: Win advertisers with OWN vision

 “They need to find their ‘Jersey Shore,’ the show that will make people come to watch them,” he said.
 “When MTV started doing ‘Road Rules,’ people at first said, ‘where are the music videos?’
 Now, they have very successfully rebranded themselves.”

 For now, advertisers are sticking with the doyenne of talk.
-Early sponsors have reaffirmed their commitment to the network, OWN’s Logan said, and General Motors Co said it planned to continue advertising on the channel.
+Early sponsors have reaffirmed their commitment to the network, OWN’s Logan said, and General Motors said the company planned to continue advertising on the channel.

-“It will take a little more time to achieve the expectations that she initially set,” said Andy Donchin, director of national broadcasting for ad buying agency Carat North America, which has bought time on OWN for clients.
+“It will take a little more time to achieve the expectations that she initially set,” said Andy Donchin, director of national broadcasting for ad-buying agency Carat North America, which has bought time on OWN for its clients.
 “It’s hard to bet against her because almost everything she touched turned to gold.”

-Reporting By Lisa Richwine and Ronald Grover; Edited by Peter Lauria, Maureen Bavdek and Matthew Lewis
+Reporting By Lisa Richwine and Ronald Grover; Edited by Peter Lauria and Maureen Bavdek